 Ingredients for Greek Yogurt Bagels

 - Greek yogurt: I used 2% Oikos Greek yogurt, but feel free to use 0% or any fat percentage, as long as it’s Greek yogurt.
+Don’t use regular yogurt as the added moisture will make the batter too wet.
+You can use dairy-free yogurt as long as it’s thick Greek yogurt.

 - Baking essentials: Baking powder and salt are key to making flavorful, light, fluffy bagels that rise beautifully.
-If you’re using self-rising flour, you can skip both.

 How to Make Greek Yogurt Bagels

-Here’s a brief overview how to make homemade bagels with Greek yogurt.
+Here’s a brief overview how to make protein bagels with Greek yogurt.
 I baked mine in the oven, but you can use your air fryer too!
+You can find the full recipe card below.

 First, preheat your oven to 375 F, then line a large baking sheet with parchment paper.

-- Make the dough: Add Greek yogurt to the flour mixture and stir with a spatula until it’s mixed in, then switch to mixing with your hands until you get a nice ball of dough.
-Knead it about 20 times.
-The dough should be not sticky but not dry.
-Cover the bowl with a clean towel and let it rest for 10 minutes.
+- Make the dough: In a large bowl, mix together the flour, baking powder, and salt.
+Then add Greek yogurt and stir with a spatula until it’s mixed in, then switch to mixing with your hands until you get a nice ball of dough.

 Tips for Best Results

-- Shaping wheat flour bagels: They rise up quite a bit, so make the logs longer and the holes larger.
+- Shaping the wheat flour bagels: They rise up quite a bit, so make the logs longer and the holes larger.

 - If your dough is too sticky: This can happen because different brands of Greek yogurt can have different levels of whey.
 Slowly add a bit of flour until it reaches the right consistency, you want it barely sticking to your hands.